Unified thermal model for photohadronic neutrino production in astrophysical sources: Thermal model

+in which we use the same values for the spectral indices reported in Table~\ref{tabpara} for the GRB case, and a break energy of $\varepsilon'_\text{b}=37$~keV.
+The use of the Band function allows us to simulate curved photon spectra with continuous derivatives as well, in place of the broken power laws which have discontinuous derivatives at the break energy.

 The neutrino fluxes, both for the broken power-law model of the astrophysical source and for the thermal model, are shown in the left panel of Fig.~\ref{thecomparison}.
+We also show, as a dotted line, the Band function model of our benchmark GRB.
 We denote the neutrino flux observed at Earth as the number of particles per unit time per unit energy per unit surface $\phi_{\nu\alpha}=\frac{\text{d}N_{\nu\alpha}}{\text{d}t\text{d}E\text{d}S}$, where $\alpha=\left\{e,\mu,\tau,\overline{e},\overline{\mu},\overline{\tau}\right\}$ and $\phi_\nu=\sum_\alpha \phi_{\nu\alpha}$; since we are dealing with point sources, we do not consider the differential flux per unit solid angle.
 The main features are well captured by the thermal model near the peak of the spectrum in both cases.
 An interesting point to emphasize is that, in the case of GRBs, the accuracy of reproduction is strictly connected with the multi-pion production.
 In fact, if only the $\Delta$-resonance were taken into account, the thermal model would lead to a poor reproduction of the flux.
 We refer the reader to App.~\ref{app:thermalmodel} for more details on the multi-pion production and its role within the thermal model.
+The neutrino spectrum obtained using the Band function for the target photons is substantially identical to the spectrum obtained using the broken power law, and only very small differences can be observed near the peak of the spectrum due to the slight difference between the broken power law approximation and the curved, differentiable spectrum (this difference is evident between the solid and dotted blue lines in Fig.~\ref{targetcases}).